Session 12

 beginPause: "stop or continue" comment: "Click Continue when you're done" endPause: "Continue", 1

-The definition of a complex pause window starts with the keyword beginPause:, followed by an obligatory string argument (the window title), enclosed in double quotes.
+The definition of a complex pause form starts with the keyword beginPause:, followed by an obligatory string argument (the window title), enclosed in double quotes.
 The definition ends with endPause:, followed by a button definition.
 We'll come back to the button definition in a minute.
+The stuff between beginPause and endPause is essentially the same as in simple input forms: Field types with a colon followed by one argument in the case of comment and two arguments in all other cases.
+Yes, right, you can have all the other field types known from simple input forms as well: Integer, real, natural, and positive; word, sentence, and text; boolean, choice, and optionMenu.

 The following script illustrates the different field types and the slightly different syntax compared to input forms.
 If you want to see how the result looks, just copy & paste the code to the script editor and run it—looks familiar, right?

-beginPause: "Input different types of data" comment: "Enter some data and see what happens." real: "Real number", -273.15 positive: "Positive number", 373.15 integer: "Whole number", -76543 natural: "Unsigned integer", 42 boolean: "Want icecream", 1 word: "Greeting", "Hello" sentence: "Phrase", "Hello World" choice: "Color", 1 option: "red" option: "green" option: "blue" optionMenu: "Operating system", 2 option: "Linux" option: "Mac OS X" option: "Windows" endPause: "Continue", 1
+beginPause: "Input different types of data" comment: "Enter some data and see what happens." real: "Real number", -273.15 positive: "Positive number", "373.15 (= a fine number)" integer: "Whole number", -76543 natural: "Unsigned integer", 42 boolean: "Want icecream", 1 word: "Greeting", "Hello" sentence: "Phrase", "Hello World" choice: "Color", 1 option: "red" option: "green" option: "blue" optionMenu: "Operating system", 2 option: "Linux" option: "Mac OS X" option: "Windows" endPause: "Continue", 1

 4. It's possible to declare more than one continuation button and you can get rid of the stop button.